 - 1/2 tsp. freshly ground pepper

 Spread the pecans in a single layer in a pie dish.
 Toast, stirring occasionally, until the nuts are fragrant and barely golden, 10 to 12 minutes.
 Remove from the oven and let cool.
-Increase the oven temperature to 400°F.
+Increase the oven temperature to 400°F (200°C).

-In a fry pan over medium-high heat, cook the prosciutto, stirring, until crisp, 2 to 3 minutes.
+In a fry pan over medium-high heat, cook the prosciutto, stirring occasionally, until crisp, 2 to 3 minutes.
 Set aside.

-Place the sweet potato slices in a single layer in the top pan of a double boiler set over boiling water.
-Cover and steam the potatoes until tender when pierced with a fork, 10 to 15 minutes.
-When the slices are cool enough to handle, peel them and transfer to a bowl.
-Using a fork or potato masher, mash the potatoes until nearly smooth.
+Using a potato masher, mash the sweet potatoes until nearly smooth.
 Add 1 Tbs. of the butter, the crème fraîche, salt and pepper and stir to blend.
 Stir in the prosciutto.
-Spread the sweet potato mixture in a shallow 1- to 1 1/2-quart baking dish.
+Spread the sweet potato mixture in a 1- to 1 1/2-quart (1 to 1.5-l) gratin dish.